RohitGoswami853/RohitGoswami853/README.md

 ![](cover.gif)
 # Hi✋, I am Rohit Goswami

 Welcome to my GitHub landing page!
-This repository serves as a showcase for my work as a Data Scientist and Software Developer.
-Here you will find a collection of projects, code samples, and tools that demonstrate my works on MACHINE LEARNING, PYTHON, JAVASCRIPT, HTML, CSS, and various other frameworks.
+This repository serves as a showcase for my work as a Data Scientist and Frontend Web Developer.
+Here you will find a collection of projects, code samples, and tools that demonstrate my works on DEEP LEARNING, MACHINE LEARNING, PYTHON, JAVASCRIPT, HTML, CSS, and various other frameworks.